 - Beware of other attacks.
 Ransomware can be a smokescreen for other attacks.
 Accountants store personal information about their clients that can be used for identity theft or filing fraudulent tax returns.
 A ransomware attack could be covering a criminal’s tracks or acting as a diversion for a coming attack.
 Even when demands are met, forensics should be called to investigate whether other data was accessed.
 You may have a duty to give notice to your customers if their personal information was accessed during a ransomware attack.

 - Proper backups.
 Detailed backups of your system can be a lifeline, allowing a full restore if there is a ransomware attack.
 Backups, however, need to be comprehensive and protected from access.
 Smart criminals will work hard to encrypt everything actively connected to your computer system – including your backup system.
 Work with a knowledgeable backup vendor to set up your backup system to avoid malware.

 - Plan ahead.
 Developing an incident response plan to deal with ransomware attacks is key.
 As with any crisis, having a plan in place will reduce panic, quicken response time, and hopefully help you avoid being held hostage by a ransomware attack.

 John J. Jablonski, JD, is a partner with Goldberg Segalla LLP, where he is an authority in the areas of technology, privacy, and data security.
 He can be reached at email@example.com.

 John Jablonski will be one of the presenters at PICPA’s Data Privacy and Security for Professional Service Organizations program on May 24, 2017.
-This half-day CPE event will be held in-person in Philadelphia and via webinar.
+This half-day CPE event will be held via webinar.
+Click here for more information.